Yurof/Yurof.github.io/interview_Denis.md

 >The client only.

 __Do you draw on paper ?
 Or on a computer ?__
->My work is completely digital, its just more conveniant than paper
+>My work is completely digital, its just more conveniant than paper.

 __What do your clients need these maps for ?__
 >Usually books or tabletop games.
 Sometimes video games.